seunghk1206/seunghk1206/README.md

  3. Lastly, be what you want to be!

 ### nNomialConverter_floatType
-> nNomialConverter_floatType is my simple python project!
+> nNomialConverter_floatType is one of my simple python projects!
 The goal of this project is to create a nomial converter that can convert even decimals to n nomial form.

-### nNomialConverter_floatType
+### Machine_Learning_imgTraining
-> nNomialConverter_floatType is my simple python project!
-The goal of this project is to create a nomial converter that can convert even decimals to n nomial form.
+> Machine_Learning_imgTraining is one of my early machine learning experiences!
+The goal of it was to train an object, and see how it correlates with the accuracy of the output.

 <!--
 **seunghk1206/seunghk1206** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.